-Although we have been profitable the past four fiscal years, we have incurred significant losses in prior years, including a net loss of \$11.0 million in fiscal year 2009 and a net loss of \$16.9 million in fiscal year 2008.
-We expect that our expenses will increase in future periods as we implement initiatives designed to grow our business, including, among other things, improvement of our current products, development and marketing of new services and products, stock-based compensation expense, international expansion, investment in our infrastructure, and increased general and administrative functions.
+We were incorporated in 2001, and since that time have been developing products to meet the evolving demands of customers in the markets in which we operate.
+We sold the initial versions of ClaimCenter in 2003, PolicyCenter in 2004 and BillingCenter in 2006.
+This limited operating history makes financial forecasting and evaluation of our business difficult.
+Furthermore, because we depend in part on the market's acceptance of our products, it is difficult to evaluate trends that may affect our business.
+We expect to make significant investments and our expenses will increase in future periods as we implement initiatives designed to grow our business, including, among other things, improvement of our current products, development and marketing of new services and products, stock-based compensation expense, international expansion, investment in our infrastructure, and increased general and administrative functions.
 If our revenues do not sufficiently increase to offset these expected increases in operating expenses, we will incur significant losses and will not be profitable.
-We may choose to increase expenses in future periods to further invest in future growth, which may cause us to become unprofitable in certain periods.
 Our growth in revenues in recent periods should not be considered indicative of our future performance.
 Any failure to continue profitability may harm our business, results of operations and financial condition.